mikapfl/once_only/docs/installation.rst

 Stable release
 --------------

-To install `once`, run this command in your terminal:
+To install `once_only`, run this command in your terminal:

 .. code-block:: console

-    $ pip install once
+    $ pip install once_only

-This is the preferred method to install `once`, as it will always install the most recent stable release.
+This is the preferred method to install `once_only`, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide